Chung Keng Quee: Support for European engineers in Penang

-Progeny
+Personal life

-Kapitan Chung, Keng Quee had ten sons, the 4th and best known of whom was Chung Thye Phin.
-Chung, Keng Quee had four principal wives or "t'sais", including Lim Ah Chen whom he married early in life in China, Tan Gek Im who survived him and Teng Nyong who was the mother of Chung Thye Phin.
+Chung, had ten sons, the 4th and best known of whom was Chung Thye Phin.
+Chung had four principal wives or "t'sais", including Lim Ah Chen whom he married early in life in China, Tan Gek Im who survived him and Teng Nyong who was the mother of Chung Thye Phin.
 He also had a secondary wife or "t'sip" Tan Ah Loy, mother of his daughter Cheang Ah Soo.
-They bore him 8 sons and 5 daughters.
+They bore him eight sons and 5 daughters.

 He also had a child (Cheang, Thye Gan) (born 1893) alias Cheng Tai Kwong by a woman named Tye Thye.
 His eldest son, Thye Yong, was adopted.